 Coast Guard PEB

-Until this year, the Coast Guard had not participated in the Joint DOD/VA IDES program and had retained the traditional legacy PEB structure.
+Until recently, the Coast Guard had not participated in the Joint DOD/VA IDES program and had retained the traditional legacy PEB structure.
 However, this structure will begin to change, as the Coast Guard rolls out its own version of the IDES process at pilot test sites in Alameda, Seattle, Clearwater, Yorktown, and the Academy.
-The program is expected to go Coast Guard-wide in a year or so, but its expansion has been slowed down by the pandemic.
+The program is eventually expected to go Coast Guard-wide, but its expansion has been slowed down by the pandemic.
 Note- this program will have significant procedural differences from the traditional DOD/VA IDES program.
-I will be providing updated information for USCG members serviced by these medical facilities throughout the months of January and February- so stay tuned for further developments.
+I will be providing updated information for USCG members serviced by these pilot test medical facilities in the months to come, so stay tuned for further developments.

-For Coasties in other locations, your Coast Guard Physical Evaluation Board- also called the Coast Guard PEB- adjudication process begins with the Informal Panel at the Coast Guard Personnel Service Center (PSC-psd-de) conducting a paper review of your MEB, your Command Endorsement, and any other items accompanying your MEB package.
+For Coasties in other locations, your Coast Guard Physical Evaluation Board- also called the Coast Guard PEB- adjudication process begins with the Informal Panel at the Coast Guard Personnel Service Center (PSC-psd-med-admin) conducting a paper review of your MEB, your Command Endorsement, and any other items accompanying your MEB package.

 When you receive the findings of the Informal Panel- also known as the IPEB, you will make an election of rights as to whether you accept the initial findings or wish to seek a formal hearing at the Personnel Service Center.